wsdjeg/mru.nvim/README.md

 ## Usage

+This plugin provides a `:Mru` command, which will list mru files in quickfix windows.

-To use this plugin, users also need a fuzzy finder plugin. mru.nvim provides telescope extension and picker.nvim extension.
+Users also can use fuzzy finder plugin. mru.nvim provides telescope extension and picker.nvim extension.

 Add custom keybindings to your init.lua for faster access.
 Example: